Underworlds - Beastgrave

 As far as miniatures and miniature games are concerned I was less enthusiastic.
-That changed when Clan War was coming out.
-Great setting and great minis.
-Unfortunately their later minis were less then good and all in all the game fumbled quite well.
+That changed when Clan War was coming out back in the 90s.
+Great setting and - at that time - great minis.
+Unfortunately their later minis were less then good and all in all the game fumbled quite soon.
 I still like the game, but nobody is playing it.
 The setting itself is still one of my favourite Fantasy settings.
 I can only recommend the Clan War novels and the recent FFG RPG!

 This small group of Ashigaru is joined venture of Steve Dean and me.
 I finally talked him into painting some minis for me.
 I provided one painted example and some pictures from books to give him an idea of the colours.
 All the rest is his brushmagic.